elefevre/elements-of-unit-testing-style/README.md

 Elements of unit testing style
 ==============================

 Many papers have been written on the process of writing unit tests, including using a test-first approach.
-Other papers (such as [this article](http://codebetter.com/jeremymiller/2005/07/20/qualities-of-a-good-unit-test/) describe what makes a good test, from the technical point of view: tests should be atomic, independant, isolated, clear, easy and fast.
-In this chapter, I want to focus on the style of the resulting test.
-A form of coding standards, if you will, focused on the tests.
+Other papers (such as [this article](http://codebetter.com/jeremymiller/2005/07/20/qualities-of-a-good-unit-test/) describe what makes a good test from a technical point of view: tests should be atomic, independant, isolated, clear, easy and fast.
+In this chapter, I want to focus on the style of the resulting tests.
+A form of coding standards, if you will.

 Coding standards already exist, of course.
-However, it is my conviction that the available ones apply best to production code.
-Rules are a bit different for tests.
-In the following, I describe what rules I use in my tests.
+However, it is my conviction that the available ones apply best to production code and that rules are a bit different for tests.
+In the following, I describe which rules I use in my tests.

+Note that these apply specifically to unit tests.
+Integration-level tests are discussed briefly at the end of this chapter.

 Name test methods with underscores
 ----------------------------------

-In production code, common coding standards for Java code recommend writing method names in CamelCase.
+In production code, common coding standards for Java recommend writing method names in CamelCase.

     retrieveUserDetails()
     createABankAccount()

-This makes sense when those methods are called.
-It feels as if requests are being made by the user of the objects (dear "bankTeller.createABankAccount()", please).
-However, methods in unit tests are not called by our own code.
+This makes sense when those methods are called from our own code.
+It feels as if requests are being made to these objects (dear "bankTeller.createABankAccount()", please).
+However, methods in unit tests are not called by us.
 They do not need to represent requests.
 They do need to tell a story, and this story is best told using underscore.

     should_search_by_name_address()
     cannot_fail_when_address_is_not_specified()